finos/datahelix/examples/date-after/README.md

-A profile that generates dates after the one specified.
+A profile that generates dates after the constant specified.